Skip to content

 In either case, you must email the Research Compliance Team a copy of your completed Compliance Assessment form together with details of which application this is, e.g. Isambard AI or 3.
 All passed compliance applications need to be filed centrally.

-You can apply for time via the University of Bristol rolling call.
-This is a rolling call.
+You can apply for time on a BriCS service via the University of Bristol rolling call.
 In most cases, applications will be assessed and awarded within a week of submission.

 Full details of how accounting works on BriCS services are provided in the BriCS accounting page.

-Currently, the values of the Default and Additional allocations on the different services are:
+Currently, the values of the Default and Top-up allocations on the different services are:

 To complete your application, you will need to provide: